martinkersner/martinkersner.github.io/content/posts/2026-06-13-file-dispatch-finish.md

 It allows me to work on many things at the same time, and even on multiple repositories without having too hard a time with context switching.
 I am very happy with having the issue to PR trail because it contains all the information that can get me, the AI, or other collaborators up to speed.
 There is, however, one thing that is a little bit bothersome and that is the dependency on the issue ID.
-It does not matter much in the first and second step, but at the third step I am looking at PR which has its own ID, and I have to make sure I find the right issue ID for the specific PR.
+It does not matter much in the first and second step, but at the third step I am looking at a PR which has its own ID, and I have to make sure I find the right issue ID for the specific PR.
 The easiest solution for this would be to include the issue ID in the name of the PR.
 Another thing that made this approach a bit painful was GitHub itself.
 I have an open terminal window with Claude Code and another window with the GitHub website.